kamberasaf/8bit-full-adder/doc/project_requirements.md

 ## Basic 8-bit Full Adder
 1. Design an 8-bit full adder using only a one-bit full adder
-2. Implement the design in Verilog
+2. Implement the design in Verilog\n
    a.
 Call the new module – dut_8bit_addr
    b.
 Create a test bench (a module call dut_test_bench)
    c.
 Instantiate the dut in the test bench